US judge denies bid to open California churches in pandemic

 U.S. District Judge Jesus Bernal in Los Angeles said he will reject the temporary restraining order the churches sought against Gov. Gavin Newsom and other officials.
 They argued that the state’s stay-at-home orders violate the First Amendment right to freedom of religion and assembly.

-“During the state of emergency the executive powers are in effect, in that they are empowered to provide for emergency remedies which may infringe on fundamental constitutional rights,” Bernal said the the end of the hour-long hearing.
+“During the state of emergency the executive powers are in effect, in that they are empowered to provide for emergency remedies which may infringe on fundamental constitutional rights,” Bernal said the the end of the hourlong hearing.
 He said he will soon issue a formal ruling.

 Many churches have been holding online services.
 California officials on Friday said religious organizations can have drive-in services so long as congregants don’t have personal contact.